taraqfarhan/ggl/README.md

 You can search:

-- google even with a specific Google Chrome profile (if you're using Google Chrome)
+- google stuffs (even with a specific Google Chrome profile: if you're using Google Chrome)
 - google images and videos
 - youtube
 - github, stack overflow